Time for my second post in English (first here), as the issues concerns more than a Swedish reader.

 One recent example might be The Royal House of Godenu.
 If you google around, it is clear the the House of Godenu were not paramount chiefs, not chiefs – but sub-chiefs, offering allegiance to other prominent chiefs.
 How a sub-chief House unilaterally becomes Royal is beyond me, thus claiming a greater honor than more prominent chiefly houses, who are not claiming to be royals.

-There is a bit of emphasizing on the constitution of Ghana on the website.
-But the constitution deals with the National and Regional Chiefs and does not mention a Royal status, and the House of Godenu are too minor to appear in the National Council of Chiefs.
+The website invokes the constitution of Ghana as support for the claims.
+But the constitution deals with the National and Regional Chiefs and does not mention a Royal status, and the House of Godenu is too minor to appear in the National Council of Chiefs.
 The orders bestowed by a sub-chief must have a highly limited value outside Godenu.
 And to have a menu of noble titles, it is simply not good.
 There is nothing to support their bestowal.